 “The path is clear!
 Move!”
 Harry called to the others as they ran on the wide, smooth grey concrete pathway leading to the prison.
 After a good few minutes of running they finally reached the guarded perimeter of the fortress.
 A large golden furred Sphinx sat right in front of where Harry knew the effects of the protective enchantments began; a black-haired woman’s head sitting atop the body of an overgrown lion.
 As it saw the large group of Aurors, it raised its head and eyed Harry who stood at the front of the crowd and spoke in a cool, soft, female’s voice.

 “They are expecting Harry Potter inside the prison.”

 “I am Harry Potter, Head of the Auror Office, here to help guard and protect the prison.”
 The Sphinx’s large eyes ran up and down Harry.

 “Then I must ask for the passphrase.”

 Harry stared deep into the creature’s hazel eyes as he said “Cockroach Cluster.”

-The Sphinx kept eye contact until eventually it stood up, turned around and, with a mighty roar a giant transparent barrier became visible around the prison and, as it continued to roar, a hole in the giant bubble came into view before them.
+The Sphinx kept eye contact until eventually it stood up, turned around and, with a mighty roar a giant transparent barrier became visible around the prison and, as it continued to let off its booming cry, a hole in the giant bubble came into view before them.